RikerW/LumaHack/win/curses/Readme.txt

 # done for the tty interface.
 OPTIONS=popup_dialog
 #
-# Specify the initial window size for NetHack in units of characters.
+# Specify the initial window size for LumaHack in units of characters.
 # This is supported on PDCurses for SDL as well as PDCurses for
 # Windows.
 OPTIONS=term_cols:110,term_rows:32
 #
-# Controls the usage of window borders for the main NetHack windows
+# Controls the usage of window borders for the main LumaHack windows
 # (message, map, and status windows).
 A value of 1 forces the borders
 # to be drawn, a value of 2 forces them to be off, and a value of 3
 # allows the code to decide if they should be drawn based on the size